Yakuza Fiancé

 Yakuza Fiancé: Raise wa Tanin ga Ii (来世は他人がいい, Raise wa Tanin ga Ii) is a Japanese manga series written and illustrated by Asuka Konishi.
-It has been serialized in Kodansha's Monthly Afternoon since August 2017.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since August 2017.
 A 12-episode anime television series adaptation, produced by Studio Deen, aired from October to December 2024.

 Plot

 Yoshino Somei is a high school girl who was born and raised in a yakuza family.
 Although her family environment is unique, she has spent her days quietly and peacefully.
 This all changes when she finds out that her grandfather has arranged for her to be married to the heir of another yakuza family, Kirishima Miyama, whom she hates with a passion.